by Diane Spicer

-Thin leggings (a bit thicker than tights, also more resistant to snags) plus a quilted skirt, like this one from Icebreaker, will give you mobility plus warmth.
+Thin leggings (a bit thicker than tights, also more resistant to snags) plus a quilted or insulated skirt, will give you mobility plus warmth

-These REI Co-op Streelowe leggings give you a lot of versatility with this hiking outfit: wear them alone, pair with the skirt, or wear them underneath rain pants.
+These REI Co-op Streelowe leggings give you a lot of versatility in a hiking outfit: wear them alone, pair with the skirt, or wear them underneath rain pants.

 Yeah, about that rain.

-The Royal Robbins Discovery skirt you saw at the top of the page makes a good rainy day option, because it dries fast when the raindrops stop.
+The Royal Robbins Discovery skirt you saw at the top of the page makes a good rainy day option, because it dries fast when the raindrops stop dropping.

 Ah, yes, the ingenious fusion of shorts + skirt: the skort.